jhundley9109/jsyncd/README.md

 ## Config File

 The configuration file is the core of instructing `jsyncd` how to sync what files from where to who and where.
 The configuration file is a javascript module that exports a variable called `config`.
+The config file can be customized to build your synchronization configs dynamically via plain javascript.

 A default config file can be placed in `~/.config/jsyncd/config.mjs`.
 A template can be found in `config_example.mjs`.